The Eucalyptus Problem

 The Wild Forest of the Ancient

-The natural health and fertile beauty in this indigenous Juniper forest illuminates with precision the healing capacity of a native forest but regrettably also the severe Nature and habitat destruction that occurred at the introduction of the Eucalyptus tree.
-The importance of careful research regarding knowledge in natural science is given an intense and evident example before any foreign species is regarded as possible for an introduction into an unfamiliar and vulnerable habitat.
+The natural health and fertile beauty in this indigenous Juniper forest illuminates with precision the healing capacity of a native forest, but regrettably, so does the severe Nature and habitat destruction that occurred at the introduction of the Eucalyptus tree.
+The importance of careful research regarding knowledge in natural science delivers an intense and evident example before any foreign species prevails as possible for an introduction into an unfamiliar and vulnerable habitat.

-Those who want a deeper Juniper forest to emerge from the mist of history prevail the opportunity with a concealed near 50 years an old, wild and original Juniperus procera woodland.
+Those who want a deeper Juniper forest to emerge from the mist of history prevail the opportunity with a concealed near 50-year-old, wild and original Juniperus procera woodland.
 This primaeval forest (40) is close to the east of point (16) but still hidden behind an elevated ridge and on the eastern slope.
 This native Juniper forest provides a unique insight into how Nature emerged before introducing the Eucalyptus from Australia over 100 years ago.

 The Eucalyptus Plantation in Ethiopia